aldonline/node-sparql/README.md

 The 5th parameter is a boolean flag indicating whether the triple patterns should be inverted ( useful for when you only have the reversed predicate )

+### One note on insertions via /sparql endpoint

+If you want to make insertions through the sparql endpoints, make sure that you have the permission to do that:

+	$ isql
+	SQL> grant execute on DB.DBA.SPARQL_MODIFY_BY_DICT_CONTENTS to "SPARQL";

 Tests
 --------------------